marcosD67/HackerEarth/AprilCircuits/README.txt

 *Note: The monthly circuits on HackerEarth are a week long and they have problems of different difficulties!
 If you really want to focus on one question and get a solution, this competition allows you to!
-You should join!
+(For more information, please visit the HackerEarth website and view the upcoming May Circuits).

 April's edition of Circuits had a good variety of problems!
 One of the first problems they dropped turned out to be one of the harder problems of the whole contest, which is unusual.